FROG: A new people detection dataset for knee-high 2D range finders: Conclusions and future work

 We showcased a brand new dataset for people detection using 2D range finders called FROG, as well as the process and tools we used to semi-automatically carry out the annotation process.
 We also proposed our own deep learning based people detectors leveraging this data; and afterwards we designed, implemented and carried out a benchmark intended to evaluate people detectors using the FROG dataset.
 We obtained and reported results for a collection of state-of-the-art detectors, and commented on the performance of each one.
 We can draw certain conclusions: 2D LiDAR-based person detection is still an open problem, and we hope we contribute to it through our dataset and our proposed models.

 As future work, we intend to improve our models so that a fully deep learning based approach (without non-deep pre-processing and classical post-processing steps) can surpass the performance of existing models, besides already providing a faster implementation.
-Moreover, we plan to focus our efforts on the efficiency of the models when executed directly on a real robot platform with low power on-device AI accelerators, as opposed to a separate desktop system with powerful hardware.
-Finally, we propose further exploring the potential of self-supervised approaches \cite{Jia2021Person2DRange}, as well as fusing detection results from different sensor sources for a combined integral approach to people detection.
+Moreover, we plan to focus our efforts on the speed and usability of the models when executed directly on a real robot platform with low power on-device AI accelerators, as opposed to a separate desktop system with powerful hardware.
+Regarding the dataset, we recorded more sequences than we annotated.
+This opens the possibility of extending the dataset in the future, and using the new data as a hidden test set for competition purposes.
+Finally, we propose further exploring the potential of self-supervised approaches \cite{Jia2021Person2DRange,sixthsense}, as well as fusing detection results from different sensor sources for a combined integral approach to people detection.